Coolnut99/Coolnut-Tetris/README.md

 6/18 UPDATE: Added statistics based on pieces added in play

+6/19 UPDATE: Added graphics for the pieces.
+May need to be tweaked a bit so they don't look all faded.

 FUTURE PLANS (may be subject to change):
-- Add graphics for the pieces
+-
 - Extra difficulty by adding in occasional blocks and rows mid-game (similar to the Atari arcade Tetris)
 - Two-player option?